FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on PAutomaC

 \subsection{Alergia improvements}

 The results are given in Table~\ref{table}.
 We first run Alergia as written in the 1994 seminal paper~\cite{carrasco1994learning}.
-Out-of-the-box (column Alergia94), this performs not very well and a very likely reason for this is the effect of low frequency counts on the consistency test and the resulting bad merges.
-When we change the shallow-first merge order into largest-blue, the performance improves.
-Adding sinks also improves the performance, as well as the run-time.
+Out of the box Alergia94 performs poorly, and a likely reason for this is the effect of low-frequency counts on the consistency test and the resulting bad merges.
+Alergia+, including a largest-blue search order, sinks, and our new pooling strategy, is much better in both performance and run-time.
 We use a \textsc{sink\_count} of 25, which causes FlexFringe to complete the full set of PAutomaC training files in 20 minutes on a single thread at 2.6 GHz.
 We did not tune the threshold parameter and kept it at its default value of $0.01$.

-The results become competitive when running Alergia with our new pooling strategy (column Alergia+) in addition to using sinks.
 We use a \textsc{state\_count} of 15, and a \textsc{symbol\_count} of 10.
-Note that \textsc{state\_count} has to be lower than \textsc{sink\_count}. {If not, merging states with frequency below \textsc{state\_count} is considered valid.
-But since sinks are not used at all during consistency or score computations, they can be merged with any other state.
-It is best to avoid performing merges without evidence.}

-{Alergia+ achieves much better scores than Alergia.} FlexFringe performs particularly well when compared with the best performing state merging approach at the time of the competition (Llorens).
-The competition winner's Gibbs sampling approach is hard to beat on all problems, in particular those where the ground truth model is non-deterministic.
-For the PDFA ground truth models, the performance is close to optimal. {We emphasize, however, that we did not tune the \textsc{confidence\_bound} parameter used by the statistical tests or run FlexFringe's search procedure to obtain these results.}
+Note that \textsc{state\_count} has to be lower than \textsc{sink\_count}.
+If not, states with a frequency below \textsc{state\_count} can be merged with any other state.
+The merge check will simply return true without performing any test.
+Alergia+ performs particularly well compared to the best-performing state merging approach during the competition (Llorens).
+The competition winner's Gibbs sampling approach is hard to beat on all problems, particularly those with non-deterministic ground truth models (HMM and PNFA).
+For those problems, the PNFA learner by team Shibata-Yoshinaka remains the best.
+Although PDFAs can be used to approximate HMMs, and despite our improvements to state merging, our results confirm that learning a non-deterministic model works better when the data are generated using a non-deterministic model.

+For the PDFA ground truth models, the performance of Alergia+ is close to optimal and on par with Llorens and Shibata-Yoshinaka.
+We emphasize that we did not tune the \textsc{confidence\_bound} parameter used by the statistical tests or run FlexFringe's search procedure to obtain these results.
+We conclude our improvements to Alergia are effective, resulting in a fast method that obtains good predictive performance scores out of the box when the data originates from a PDFA model.